Telemetry Posting to TwitPic and Twitter

 - You have a Twitter account.

-- You have configured a RANS flow simulation (e.g., "Incompressible Flow Through a Pipe into a Box"), but you have not yet clicked the Play button on the toolbar.
+- You have configured a RANS flow simulation (e.g., "Incompressible Flow Through a Pipe into a Box"), but you have not yet clicked the Run button on the Home Toolbar.

 Set Simulation Time Duration and Increment Properties